TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

     }
 ```
 ### Orleans Indexing Implementation Classes
-Orleans.Indexing has changed from inheritance to containment; rather than inheriting from an intermediate grain class implementation that overrides WriteStateAsync() and other Grain functionality, exposing a facet provides the ability to utilize a contained implementation through constructor injection.
+Orleans.Indexing has changed from inheritance to containment; rather than inheriting from an intermediate `Grain<TGrainState>` class implementation that overrides `Grain<TGrainState>.WriteStateAsync()` and other Grain functionality, exposing a facet provides the ability to utilize a contained implementation through constructor injection.
 This allows multiple facets (such as Transactions and Indexing) to be implemented, as well as allowing customized implementations.
+Because the virtual members of Grain are not available in the facet system, the `Grain.OnActivateAsync()` and `Grain.OnDeactivateAsync()` methods must be overridden to act as simple redirectors to the `IIndexedState<TGrainState>` that is passed to the grain's Indexing facet constructor argument.
 #### Inheritance-based (obsolete and removed)
 Under the inheritance design, each indexed grain had to inherit from one of these grain classes, which override WriteStateAsync to provide persistence.
 This approach has been entirely removed, along with the implementation classes listed here; this section remains in order to assist in migration.
 ##### <a name="indexablegrainnonfaulttolerant"></a>`IndexableGrainNonFaultTolerant<TProperties>`